corda/corda/docs/source/corda-configuration-file.rst

     *Default:* not defined

-constraintsChecking
+disableHashConstraints
-  This flag can be used to disable contract state constraint checking upon transaction verification.
+  This flag can be used to disable contract state hash constraint checking upon transaction verification.
   Disable with caution as constraints checking is an integral security control in the ledger consensus model.

   *Default:* false